matepek/vscode-catch2-test-adapter/README.md

 >
 > > Sure!
 For example in case of CMake: [check this](https://github.com/matepek/vscode-catch2-test-adapter/blob/master/documents/examples/test_wrapper/cmake_test_wrapper_example/CMakeLists.txt).
 > > Note: However this is the easiest, not the best solution.
-> > There is a drawback: Debugging button won't work, since the debuger will attach to the script not to the exec the script calls.
+> > There is a drawback: Debugging button won't work, since the debuger will attach to the script not to the executable started by the script.
 >
 > Is there a solution for that?
 >
 > > Yes.
 One can enhance their test executable from c++.
-The example is [here](https://github.com/matepek/vscode-catch2-test-adapter/blob/master/documents/examples/test_wrapper/cppmain_test_wrapper_example/env_setter.hpp)
+The example is [here](https://github.com/matepek/vscode-catch2-test-adapter/tree/master/documents/examples/test_wrapper/cppmain_test_wrapper_example)

 ## TODOs